richstokes/k8s-folding-at-home/README.md

 This deployment lets you run folding@home on Kubernetes, should you have any spare cluster-power you'd like to donate.

-<u>Note</u>: COVID-19 work units are currently being prioritized, however the folding@home client is liable to select jobs for other diseases too.
+_Note: COVID-19 work units are currently being prioritized, however the folding@home client is liable to select jobs for other diseases too._

-If/when they add an option to work only on COVID-19, I will update the deployment here to do so (until the pandemic is over).
+_If/when they add an option to work only on COVID-19, I will update the deployment here to do so (until the pandemic is over)._

 &nbsp;